Neurofibromatosis: Types, Symptoms, Causes and its Treatment with Cannabis!

 Bottom Line!

-However, the symptoms of NF1 are often mild, and people with the health conditions are also able to deal with it while leading a productive life.
+The outlook and treatment of the disease depend upon the NF type a person has.
+However, the symptoms of NF1 are often mild, and people with health conditions are also able to deal with it while leading a productive life.

 Still, sometimes the deformity and pain can lead to a significant disability.

-As far as the NF2 is concerned, its treatment depends upon the age the disease starts and on the other factors, including the location of tumors.
+As far as NF2 is concerned, its treatment depends upon the age the disease starts and on the other factors, including the location of tumors.
 So some can be life-threatening too.

 Looking To Apply For A Medical Marijuana Card?